 - Use cottage cheese in place of cream cheese or ricotta in dips, casseroles, pancakes and desserts.
 Process in a blender if you want a smoother texture.

 - Mix leftover corn with chopped peaches, avocado and feta or black beans and peppers with a squeeze of lime juice.

 - Freeze chipotle peppers and dollops of tomato paste on waxed paper, then store airtight.

 - Potatoes are best stored in a cool, dark, ventilated place, such as an unheated pantry or closet.
 Refrigerator is too cold for spuds.
 Take advantage of the bags many potatoes are sold in.
-Those dark-colored, perforated plastic bags with small holes cut in the sides allow air movement and are ideal for spuds.
+Those dark-colored, perforated plastic bags with small holes cut in the sides allow air movement and are ideal for taters.